Henry of Sandomierz: Succession

 Henry never married and hence left no legitimate offspring.
-In his will, he left his duchy to his posthumous brother, Casimir II the Just, who until that time, he remained without lands.
-These last will was done only partially.
+In his will, he left his duchy to his posthumous brother, Casimir II the Just, who, until that time, had remained without lands.
+These last wills were done only partially.
 The destiny of the Duchy of Sandomierz could be shown in a document dated 31 December 1167:

-In the year 1166 in Poland during the reign of Princes Boleslaus, Mieszko and Casimir, their fourth brother, Prince Henry died without offspring.
+In the year 1166, in Poland, during the reign of Princes Boleslaus, Mieszko and Casimir, their fourth brother, Prince Henry, died without offspring.
 His district has been divided into three parts; the seat of his sovereignty, Sandomierz, was granted to Boleslaus, the older brother.
 The same day and year, Mateusz, Bishop of Kraków, also died.

-The other two parts were taken by the other surviving brothers: Wiślica, was given to Kazimiez II, and the rest to Mieszko III the Old.
+The other two parts were taken by the other surviving brothers: Wiślica was given to Kazimierz II, and the rest to Mieszko III the Old.
 His remains were probably buried in a crypt of a church in Wiślica, where his grave is marked by an ornamental tombstone donated by his younger brother Kazimierz II.
 Only in 1173, after the death of Bolesław, Kazimierz finally could take the title of Duke of Sandomierz.